paulfioravanti/paulfioravanti.github.io/_posts/2021-10-06-canvas-of-cypress-tests.md

    - If you click the current language, the menu opens.
    - When the menu is open:
        - if you click the current language, the menu closes
-       - if you click anywhere else on the pager, the menu closes
+       - if you click anywhere else on the page, the menu closes
        - if you click another language, the menu closes
 3. **Changing language**
    - For any language selectable in the dropdown menu, when you click that